What are T Levels?

 Launched in 2020, T Levels are brand new two-year technical courses, which are equivalent to three A Levels.
 We are proud to be the first school-based Sixth Form to be offering these in the region.
 From September 2024, we will be offering the following T levels:

 Writhlington Sixth Form Campus

-More information about the courses is available in our course outline booklet for Writhlington Sixth Form which can be found here and the Somerset Studio School Sixth Form which can be found here.
+More information about the courses starting in September 2023 is available in our course outline booklet for Writhlington Sixth Form which can be found here and the Somerset Studio School Sixth Form which can be found here.

 They are an alternative study options to existing qualifications, such as A Levels and Apprenticeships, and will provide progression routes into skilled and technical employment, or onto higher/ degree apprenticeships and university.

 T Levels will combine the career focus and practical elements of current technical and professional qualifications like BTECs and NVQs, with the theory and study of traditional A Levels.

 Developed with employers, they are designed to provide the skills and knowledge required to get into a technical career.
 T Levels will combine classroom study with on-the-job training as parts of substantial industry placement, lasting a minimum of 315 hours.
 This forms a core component of the T level.